59de44955ebd/WinSetupShell/README.md

 `shell_data\userprofile\AppData\config.pson`.
 This config file also allows to change various other settings, like e.g. activating light mode instead of dark mode (for taskbar, menus and tooltips).

-## Build WinSetupShell inside WinSetupShell
+## Building WinSetupShell inside WinSetupShell

 WinSetupShell comes with everything needed (Git, Python, PyInstaller) to build/freeze `shell.exe`, here the required steps: